Misraj-cloud/quran-renderer/README.md

 ## How It Works: The Rendering Process

-Rendering a Quran page is a complex process that this library simplifies into a hierarchy of components.
+Rendering a Mushaf page is a complex process that this library simplifies into a hierarchy of components.

-1.  **`Line.tsx`** (`@src/components/QuranReader/ReadingView/Line.tsx`): The Quran page is broken down into lines.
+1.  **`Line.tsx`** (`@src/components/MushafReader/ReadingView/Line.tsx`): The Mushaf page is broken down into lines.
 This component is responsible for rendering a single line of text, including chapter headers where necessary.

 2.  **`VerseText.tsx`** (`@src/components/Verse/VerseText.tsx`): Each line contains words from one or more verses. `VerseText` takes an array of word objects and maps over them to render the verse.
 It handles text alignment and applies the correct font class based on the selected narration and font scale.

-3.  **`QuranWord.tsx`** (`@src/components/dls/QuranWord/QuranWord.tsx`): This is the most granular component, responsible for rendering a single Quranic word.
-It attaches the `onClick` and `onMouseEnter` event listeners and applies the specific font-family for the current narration via CSS classes defined in `QuranWord.module.scss`.
+3.  **`MushafWord.tsx`** (`@src/components/dls/MushafWord/MushafWord.tsx`): This is the most granular component, responsible for rendering a single Mushaf word.
+It attaches the `onClick` and `onMouseEnter` event listeners and applies the specific font-family for the current narration via CSS classes defined in `MushafWord.module.scss`.

 ## Styling